Phoebe Carlo

-Phoebe Ellen Carlo (30 May 1874–1898) was an English actress of the late Victorian era.
+Phoebe Ellen Carlo (30 May 1874 – 23 July 1941) was an English actress of the late Victorian era.
 She is most notable for playing Alice in the musical Alice in Wonderland (1886), making her the first actress to play the titular character in a professional production of Lewis Carroll's Alice's Adventures in Wonderland (1865), having been personally selected by the author for the role.

+Biography

 She was born in Lambeth in London in 1874, one of two daughters of William Carlo (born 1839), a packer and porter, and his wife Phoebe Emma née Rawlings (1852–1926), an actress.
 In 1881 she was being educated at the Walnut Tree Walk School in Lambeth.

 Already an experienced child actress having played Margery Daw in the pantomime Jack and the Beanstalk in Brighton in 1878 aged 4 years, aged 12 Carlo was cast as Alice in the original production of the musical Alice in Wonderland, which played from 23 December 1886 to 2 March 1887 at the Prince of Wales Theatre in London to positive reviews, with the critic for The Theatre writing, "Miss Phœbe Carlo being very successful as the little heroine... she played in a delightful and thoroughly artistic fashion, and in this respect she was closely followed by a tiny mite, Miss Dorothy D'Alcort, who plays first the Dormouse. ..."
-Another reviewer wrote, 'Mr. Clarke was fortunate in securing the services of that clever child-actress, Miss Phoebe Carlo, as the heroine.
-Miss Carlo was safe and reliable in the part, and, by her acting, made up for her not very good singing voice.'
+Another reviewer wrote, "Mr. Clarke was fortunate in securing the services of that clever child-actress, Miss Phoebe Carlo, as the heroine.
+Miss Carlo was safe and reliable in the part, and, by her acting, made up for her not very good singing voice."

 From March 1887 she continued to play the character in a regional tour until the last performance on 17 August that year, following which adverts were placed announcing that Phoebe Carlo was “at liberty” from 20 August 1887.